hydrosolutions/SAPPHIRE_Forecast_Tools/doc/development.md

 Make sure that the port 5006 is not occupied on your computer.
 You can change the port number in the command above if necessary but you'll have to edit the port exposed in the docker file and edit the panel serve command in the dockerfile to make sure panel renders the dashboards to your desired port.

 You can now access the dashboard in your browser at http://localhost:5006/pentad_dashboard and review it's functionality.

+## How to use private data
+If you want to use private data for the development of the forecast tools, you can do so by following the instructions below.
+We recommend tht you use a differenet .env file for development with private data.
+We use an environment variable to specify a .env file we use for testing purposes (SAPPHIRE_TEST_ENV, see chapter on testing below) and we use one for development with private data (SAPPHIRE_OPDEV_ENV).
+To make use of the SAPPHIRE_OPDEV_ENV environment variable, you store your environment in a file named .env_develop_kghm in the folder ../sensitive_data_forecast_tools/config (relative to this projects root folder).
+The folder ../sensitive_data_forecast_tools should contain the following sub-folders:
+- bin
+- config
+- daily_runoff
+- GIS
+- intermediate_data
+- reports
+- templates

 ## Development workflow
 Development takes place in a git branch created from the main branch.
 Once the development is finished, the branch is merged into the main branch.
 This merging requires the approval of a pull requrest by a main developer.
 The main branch is tested in deployment mode and then merged to the deploy branch.
 3rd party users of the forecast tools are requested to pull the tested deploy branch.
 The deployment is done automatically using GitHub Actions.
 The workflow instructions can be found in .github/workflows/deploy_*.yml.